 Money-back guarantee: 45 DAYS

-Hotspot Shield has over 3,000 servers in 70+ countries including Argentina.
-With strong unblocking capabilities and consistently high speeds, it allows you to use services like Telefe, El Trece, and América TV from abroad, free from any noticeable buffering or lag.
+Hotspot Shield has over 1,800 servers in 80+ countries including Argentina.
+With strong streaming capabilities and consistently high speeds, it allows you to use services like Telefe, El Trece, and América TV from abroad, free from any noticeable buffering or lag.
 This service permits up to five simultaneous connections, which means you can protect all of your most commonly used devices at once.

 This VPN uses 256-bit encryption, DNS and IPv6 leak protection, and a kill switch to keep your activities safe from prying eyes.
 It also lets you bypass the VPN on certain websites, for instance, if you wanted to watch a local TV channel without disconnecting entirely.
 Hotspot Shield doesn’t keep any identifiable data after you disconnect.
 If you run into problems, you can reach customer support 24/7 over live chat.